 General Standards of Conduct for Engineering Students

-In establishing a standard of student conduct, the University of Michigan is committed to the basic principles of entrusting each student with a high degree of freedom to govern his or her life and conduct while enrolled at the University.
+In establishing a standard of student conduct, the University of Michigan is committed to the basic principles of entrusting all students with a high degree of freedom to govern their lives and conduct while enrolled at the University.

 Being a successful member of the College of Engineering community involves intense, spirited and innovative collaboration with groups of people from diverse backgrounds.
 Therefore, the College of Engineering embraces a spirit of acceptance and understanding so that our community enjoys a high quality educational and work experience that contributes not only to our technical expertise and accomplishments, but to our ability to interact effectively as a team across disciplines, perspectives, cultures and around the globe.
 Our goal is a welcoming environment of respect and courtesy for all members of our campus community.
-This goal takes the active involvement of all of our community members to create an environment that values our diverse community and fosters intercultural skills.
+This goal depends on the active involvement of all of our community members to create an environment that values diversity and fosters intercultural skills.

 The College of Engineering encourages its students to protect and use this freedom with wisdom and good judgment, and to accept and discharge the responsibility inherent to such freedom.

 Students are expected to respect the rights and property of others and to comply with University regulations and public laws.

 The College of Engineering welcomes the participation of students in decision making relevant to their affairs and provides channels of communication, both at the College and department level, for that purpose.
 To benefit from such activity, each student should recognize the responsibility to fellow students and to the faculty and staff, and should discharge all duties with the standards that make such student-college relationships effective and valuable.